FrankTaylorLieder/otail/README.md

 - Shows a log file in the top content pane.
 - The lower filtered pane shows a filtered view of the file.
-- Highlight interesting content by colouring content in either pane based patterns.
+- Highlight interesting lines by colouring them based on their content in either pane.
 - Sync the top pane to the currently selected filtered pane line.
 - Both panes can tail the file.
 - Handles file truncation.
-- Load and save configuration changes, to either a project local directory, to home directory.
+- Load and save configuration changes, to either a project local directory or home directory.

 ## Future features